Cornell-Tech-Turtlebot/DINAMIXEL_OPEN_MANIPULATOR_CONFIGURATION/README.md

 # Using the Repo

-To program the servos, the [Arduino IDE](https://emanual.robotis.com/docs/en/software/arduino_ide/) needs to be installed, along with the OpenCR Library for Arduino.
+To program the servos, the [Arduino IDE] (https://emanual.robotis.com/docs/en/software/arduino_ide/) needs to be installed, along with the OpenCR Library for Arduino.

 Next, [clone this repo](https://github.com/Cornell-Tech-Turtlebot/DINAMIXEL_OPEN_MANIPULATOR_CONFIGURATION) to a local directory. (i.e.: using command line: git clone https://github.com/Cornell-Tech-Turtlebot/DINAMIXEL_OPEN_MANIPULATOR_CONFIGURATION.git)

+-The servo id parameter lets the OpenCR board know which servos are which in Dynamixel's daisy chain configuraion.
+You may change motor IDs by modifying these lines in the c_ID_Change.ino file:

+#define DXL_ID  1
+#define NEW_DXL_ID  15

+This file assumes that the servo's baud rate is still as set at factory (57600).
+This line may be changed as necessary to get the right baud rate passed to the OpenCR board:

+#define BAUDRATE  57600

+- You may change the baud rate by using the the d_BPS_Change.ino file and changing this line:  #define NEW_BAUDRATE 1000000.
+This file assumes that the Dynamixel servos are in their factory state (i.e. baud rate is 57600).
+This line specifies the servo ID for the servo being programmed: "#define DXL_ID 15".